GoogleCloudPlatform/serverless-spark-workshop/lab-01/README.md

 ```

 4) Download the file locally
-5) Navigate to your composer environment's variables UI under admin and import the json file
+5) Navigate to your Cloud Composer Airflow UI, then under admin, click on variables, and import the json file
 6) Wait till the variables are reflected in the UI

 ### 12.3.
 Import the DAG script (pipeline) into the Cloud Composer environment